What's on a medicine label?

 AUST R medicines are assessed for safety, quality and effectiveness.
 They include all prescription only medicines and many over-the-counter products such as those for pain relief, coughs and colds and antiseptic creams.

 Prescription only medicines do not display their purpose on the label as the decision for using them lies with a doctor; however, over-the-counter medicines must have a purpose displayed.

-AUST L medicines are much lower risk self-medication products.
+AUST L medicines can only contain pre-approved low-risk ingredients.
 They are used for minor health problems and are reviewed for safety and quality.
 They include sunscreens over SPF4 and many vitamin, mineral, herbal and homoeopathic products.
 A purpose must be included on the label.